ahmadalghali/housepal/README.md

-# Housemate
+# HousePal

 ### Track and distribute chores between household members
-you can visit a demo version of this app on: https://housemate.vercel.app
+you can visit a demo version of this app on: https://housepal.vercel.app

 ## Project Screen Shots &nbsp; :camera_flash: